-What is the Difference Between Chile Verde Stew and Chile Verde Salsa?
+What is the Difference Between Chile Verde Stew, Sauce or Salsa

-I freeze batches of this sauce in quart freezer bags and bring it out all year to enhance breakfasts or Mexican main dishes.
-There are SO many uses for this simple salsa!
-Here are some of my favorite uses:
+There are SO many uses for this simple sauce!
+Here are some of my favorite recipes:

 - Breakfast Baked Eggs with Chile Verde